Citadel Securities: 2020

+In July, 2020, the firm agreed to pay $700,000 in penalties to FINRA for conduct occurring from November 2011 to mid-June 2020.

+During this time, hundreds of thousands of OTC orders were removed from the firm's automated trading processes, requiring them to be handled manually by human traders.
+Citadel Securities then "traded for its own account on the same side of the market at prices that would have satisfied the orders," without immediately filling the orders at the same or better prices as required by FINRA rules.

 In October 2020, Citadel Securities filed a lawsuit against the Securities and Exchange Commission over its decision to approve a new order type for IEX.
 The D.C.
 Court of Appeals ruled on the SEC's behalf two years later.

 2021

 Between February and May, House of Representatives member Maxine Waters, SEC chairman Gary Gensler, and Senator Elizabeth Warren separately addressed how Citadel Securities' dominant market position could pose a potential future threat to the US financial system.
 Warren raised further concern regarding Griffin's potential conflicts of interest.
 Congressional hearings further criticized Citadel's payment-for-order-flow arrangements, and their relationship with Ben Bernanke and Janet Yellen as well as its practice of hiring officials from agencies that regulate it, including the SEC and CFTC.

 Separately, in March, Citadel Securities agreed to a censure by FINRA and a $275,000 fine for improperly reporting nearly 500,000 Treasury transactions between 2017-2019.

 An investors' suit filed later that year claimed Citadel conspired with Robinhood to block trading of certain “meme stocks” during the GameStop short squeeze in January.
 The meme stocks had been popularized in online discussion forums and according to investors, their rise in price threatened losses to Citadel from its short positions.
 The suit was dismissed by the District Court in 2022 and the dismissal was upheld by the Eleventh Circuit in 2024.
 The Circuit Court said that the complaint as filed did not claim that the markets suffered anticompetitive effects from the supposed collusion.